 Angels of Perdition is the second book in the Chaos of Souls series, and it picks up from where Gates left off.
 If you haven’t read The Gates of Golorath yet, you might want to check that out first.

 The unity has formed, and the families are in uncharted territory, as there has never been a True Soul before, let alone two.
 Logan has entered the Sur, the realm of the Apostate.
 The Pride has completed their internship at the Gates; they are all itching to pledge to the Houses of their choosing and to try for a spot in the Yearling cohort.

 Book two introduces the E’ine, the parents of the Lethen’al. The E’ine are the original incarnations of the rearranged angelic souls.
 The Lethen’al are the generations that come after them, and they are more refined, their souls purer than what came before.
 Most of the E’ine are gone, their souls scattered on the wind to reform again.
-But twelve survive, and due to their madness, are rumored to be behind the disappearance of children from the northern towns.
+But some survive, and due to their madness, are rumored to be behind the disappearance of children from the northern towns.
 While the Matriarch plans the wedding celebrations, the E’ine begin to move against Angus and Arielle, for they have their own plans for them.

 In this book, I was trying to bridge the past referenced in Gates and the present.
 The E’ine were alive throughout the Apostate’s War, where so much of the current world was shaped, and I wanted to bring them to life.
 But, I realized, they were not just observers of history.
 They are active participants, and they have their own goals and purpose.